giz-t-hub/Ecuador/README.md

-# Transporte y Movilidad Ecuador *[Transport in Ecuador]*
+# Transporte y Movilidad Ecuador *[Transport and Mobility in Ecuador]*
-Planes, datos y otros documentos sobre transporte y movilidad Ecuador *[Plans, data and other documents on transport in Ecuador]*
+Planes, datos y otros documentos sobre transporte y movilidad Ecuador *[Plans, data and other documents on transport and mobility in Ecuador]*
 <b>

-Lista comunitaria de publicaciones, datos y otra información útil sobre transporte en Ecuador *[Community list of publications, data and other useful information on transport in Ecuador]* 🚲🚌🚋🌳🚊
+Lista comunitaria de publicaciones, datos y otra información útil sobre transporte y movilidad en Ecuador *[Community list of publications, data and other useful information on transport and mobility in Ecuador]* 🚲🚌🚋🌳🚊
 </b><br><br>